EASYNETY/Israel-adeyeye-dashbord/README.md

 # Israel-adeyeye-dashbord

-# Morioh Theme: Responsive Template with Bootstrap 4, HTML5 and Vue.js
+# Israel Theme: Responsive Template with Bootstrap 4, HTML5 and Vue.js

 [![Israel Responsive Template with Bootstrap 4, HTML5 and Vue.js]